Mandela still 'serious but stable', security tightened

 PRETORIA (Reuters) - Former South African president and anti-apartheid leader Nelson Mandela remained in a “serious but stable” condition in a Pretoria hospital on Tuesday after four days of treatment for a lung infection, the government said.

-Speaking to the national broadcaster, President Jacob Zuma said he had been updated by doctors on the health of the 94-year-old Mandela, who became South Africa’s first black president after historic all-race elections in 1994.
+A statement said President Jacob Zuma had been updated by doctors on the health of the 94-year-old, who became South Africa’s first black president after historic all-race elections in 1994.

-“I met a team of doctors who are treating him.
-They gave me a thorough briefing.
-They are doing a very good job,” Zuma told the South African Broadcasting Corporation.

-“Knowing him as I do, he is a good fighter, he will be with us soon,” said Zuma, who was imprisoned on Robben Island with Mandela for 10 of his 27 years.
+“President Zuma has full confidence in the medical team and is satisfied that they are doing their best to make Madiba better,” it said, referring to Mandela by his clan name.

 Police tightened security around Pretoria’s Medi-Clinic Heart Hospital which is treating Mandela, revered around the world for leading the struggle to end South Africa’s apartheid system of racial segregation and white-minority rule.